 No matter where you’re headed on your next trip, comfort is key during travel.
 Show off your high-tech gear with a cozy yet fashionable style to pair.

 - 10 Controversial Travel Gadgets (That May Improve Your Trip)

 - 9 Essential Tips to Keep Your Home Safe While You Travel

 - 9 Times You’ll Regret Being Cheap When You Travel

-Patricia Magaña refuses to succumb to the ease of travel electronics like e-readers and instead makes room in her bag for a good book.
+Patricia Magaña refuses to succumb to travel electronics like e-readers and instead makes room in her bag for a good book.
 Follow her on Instagram @PatiTravels.